rickskyy/FunctionalProgrammingCourse/haskell-parallel/README.md

 # haskell-parallel

-Threre are parallel and seqentional implementations of Floyd Warshall algorithm.
+There are parallel and sequential implementations of Floyd Warshall algorithm.

 To compile parallel version run: <br/>
 `ghc -O2 fwsparse_threaded.hs -threaded`